maurusrv/advent-of-code/README.md

 1. [Writing Assertive Code With Elixir](https://dashbit.co/blog/writing-assertive-code-with-elixir)

 ## Zig
+### Configuration
+1. To run tests: `zig test test.zig`
-### Learnings
+### TODO
-1. Can't find a way yet how to use hash maps.
+1. How to properly use hash maps, and loops?
+2. Make vscode lsp work.
+3. Run all tests in single command with right number of tests.

 ## TODO
 1. Might try putting my personalized puzzle inputs on a text file.
 Then maybe also practice file access on each programming languages, but who knows when.